Yousef Majed

-Yousef Majed Al-Shlahi Al-Shammari; born 14 January 2005 is a Kuwaiti professional association football player who plays as an attacking midfielder for Al-Arabi and Kuwait national football team.
+Yousef Majed Al-Shlahi Al-Shammari (يوسف ماجد; born 14 January 2005) is a Kuwaiti professional footballer who plays as an attacking midfielder for Kuwait Premier League club Al-Arabi and the Kuwait national team.

 Club career

-Yousef Debuted in September 2023 and in his second game scored against kazma as a substitute scoring the 4th goal in a 4-0 victory in the 2023-24 Kuwaiti Premier League.
+Yousef Debuted in September 2023 and in his second game scored against kazma as a substitute scoring the fourth goal in a 4–0 victory in the 2023-24 Kuwaiti Premier League.